shreyasgowda63/NS_3/src/data-center/doc/fattree.rst

 FatTree topology
 --------------

-Fattree topolgy is a scalable, commodity data center network architecture.Fattree architecture handles the oversubscription and cross section bandwidth problem faced by the legacy three-tier Data Centre Network architecture.
+Fattree topolgy is a scalable, commodity data center network architecture.
+Fattree architecture handles the oversubscription and cross section bandwidth problem faced by the legacy three-tier Data Center Network architecture.
 Fattree employs commodity network switches based architecture using Clos topology.
 Fat tree has identical bandwidth at any bisections.
 The fat tree topology offers 1:1 oversubscription ratio and full bisection bandwidth.
-Each layer has the same aggregated bandwidth.It can be built using cheap devices with uniform capacity.
+Each layer has the same aggregated bandwidth.
+It can be built using cheap devices with uniform capacity.
 Each port supports same speed as end host.
 All devices can transmit at line speed if packets are distributed uniform along available paths.
 It provides great scalability as k-port switch supports k^3/4 servers.